Signs of Ambien Use

 - Continuing to use Ambien despite dangerous actions like sleep-driving

-- Frequent issues at work (e.g. absences, poor performance, etc.)
+- Frequent issues at work, school, or home (e.g. absences, poor performance, neglecting responsibilities, etc.)

 Intervention and Next Steps